sh-divya/sh-divya.github.io/README.md

 Aug 2019 | Finished MS in Chemical Engineering
-Sept 2017 | Started Masters program at Cornell University Aug 2017 | Graduated from IIT Bombay with B. Tech in Chemical Engineering November 2020 | Poster presentation at AIChE Annual Conference May 2022 | Poster Presentation at MRS Spring 2022
+Sept 2017 | Started Masters program at Cornell University Aug 2017 | Graduated from IIT Bombay with B. Tech in Chemical Engineering Nov 2020 | Poster presentation at AIChE Annual Conference May 2022 | Poster Presentation at MRS Spring 2022

 ## You should checkout